The Sky Moves Sideways: Background

 Wilson remixed elements of "The Colour of Air" for use in the track "Fuse the Sky" during the Signify era on an ambient compilation; it later appeared on Stars Die: The Delerium Years 1991–1997.
-The guitar progression of "Spiral Circus" would be reused by Wilson project No-Man for "Something Falls," a b-side for their 2001 album Returning Jesus.
+The guitar progression of "Spiral Circus" would be reused by Wilson project No-Man for "Something Falls," a b-side from the 1998 Carolina Skeletons single, released before their 2001 album Returning Jesus.

 Release

 The album was first released in February 1995 in Europe.
 The album would later release in North America in October 1995, the first album of the band's to do so.
 The track list would be changed for the album's American release.
 Besides the addition of "Stars Die", the different running order and the removal of "Prepare Yourself", the version of "Moonloop" on this edition is less than half the length of the one on the UK release.
 Additionally, the two parts of the title track on this version have been split into a number of sections.

 The album was remastered and re-released as a two disc collection in 2004, including expanded and demo material.
 The song "The Sky Moves Sideways (Alternate Version)" represents outtakes and a work-in-progress mix of the original vision of the album as a single 34-minute track.
 The version of "Moonloop" here has three minutes of additional material previously available only on an EP, and is split into two tracks.
 This is the only version of The Sky Moves Sideways which includes both "Prepare Yourself" and "Stars Die".
 A triple vinyl edition was also released in the same year, by Headspin Music record label, including a 7-inch single with two versions of the song "Men of Wood", the first was taken from The Sky Moves Sideways recording sessions and the 2000 mix was previously included in the Stars Die: The Delerium Years 1991-1997 compilation.

 A double vinyl edition was released in 2012 by Kscope.
 This vinyl edition features a new "anti-loudness" remaster which is closer to the natural dynamics of the original masters.
 The track list was the same as the first two LPs of the prior vinyl release, except for a 22-minute version of "Moonloop" on side four.